ryangrimm/VaporElasticsearch/README.md

 ## TODO

+* Implement the KeyedCacheSupporting protocol
+* Implement the DatabaseQueryable protocol
 * Create a chainable query builder
 * Support configuration of tokenizers and analyzers
 * Implement the remaining aggregation types